gogocat/dataBind/README.md

 * **Isolated scope:** Each component only works with its own viewModel scope.
 No complex props pass up and down
 * **zero setup:** There is no need to run any build tool for development or production
 * **framework agnostic :** dataBind can work with any other framework.
 There is no need to rebuild everything in order to use it.
 It is design to leverage and modernise what is already working

+*dataBind itself only use couple of jQuery methods internally.*

 ## How to use it?
 The following is a very simple example shows text binding.